grafana/agent/docs/scraping-service.md

 this will be detected by the owning Agent and it will stop the metric collection process for that config file.

-When an Agent receive an event for an updated configuration file that they used to be the owner of but are no longer the owner, the associated instance for that configuration file is stopped for that Agent.
+When an Agent receives an event for an updated configuration file that they used to be the owner of but are no longer the owner, the associated instance for that configuration file is stopped for that Agent.
 This can happen when the cluster size changes.